What is a vulnerability assessment?

 You can learn more about the differences between vulnerability scans and penetrations tests.

-5 Steps of Vulnerability Assessment
+Vulnerability Assessment Steps

 To comprehensively assess your breach risk internally across all attack vectors, and also understand external threat risk, you need to take a proactive approach to breach avoidance by putting the right tools in place.
 How a risk assessment is conducted varies widely depending on the risks unique to the type of business, the industry that business is in, and the compliance rules applied to a given business or industry.
 However, there are five general steps that companies can follow: